espressif/esp-idf/docs/en/api-reference/peripherals/camera_driver.rst

 Start and Stop Camera Controller Driver
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before receiving camera signal from camera sensor, you need to start the camera controller driver first, by calling :cpp:func:`esp_cam_ctlr_start`.
+Before receiving camera signal from camera sensor, you need to start the Camera Controller Driver first, by calling :cpp:func:`esp_cam_ctlr_start`.
 This function:

 * Switches the driver stat from **enable** to **start**